Tilt Table Test for Children

 How do I get my child ready for a tilt table test?Your child should not eat or drink for 4 hours before the tilt table test.

-What happens during a tilt table test?
+What happens during a tilt table test for a child?

 A tilt table procedure may be done in a special clinic or in the hospital.
 It may take from 30 to 90 minutes.
 The test will be as follows: